MICS-Lab/scyan/docs/advanced/data.md

 !!! info

-    If needed, you have an example of an `adata` object and a knowledge-table if you run:
+    If needed, you have an example of an `adata` object and a knowledge table if you run:

     ```python
     adata, marker_pop_matrix = scyan.data.load("aml")